mthsfrts/GASH/README.md

          type: string
          required: true
 ```
-Code above demonstrates a workflow call that could be dangerous.
+The code above demonstrates a workflow call that could be dangerous.
 Using secrets from another workflow, even through the secrets environment, could impose a breach on security protocols.
 Additionally, having numerous inputs may necessitate a review of the workflow's logic to ensure it is efficient and secure.

 ```yaml
 name: Remote Trigger Example